The Multi Channel oscilloscope software has a modular structure, with Sources, I/Os and Sinks.

 |Log||Calculate the logarithm of a signal|

-These I/Os perform a more complex mathematical operation on a signal or consecutive signals:
+These I/Os perform a filtering operation on a signal or consecutive signals:

 |Limiter||Clip the input signal between a minimum and maximum limit|